hphelion/documentation/CarrierGrade/DeploymentScenarios/carrier-grade-deployment-setting-components.md

 * **Provider Network** - A logical transport mechanism for the tenant networks.
 Provider networks are realized over physical transport resources.

-	For the deployment scenarios, an operational Wind River Linux server system is assumed, implying that provider networks have already been established.
+	For the deployment scenarios, an operational HP Helion OpenStack Carrier Grade system is assumed, implying that provider networks have already been established.
 Until at least one provider network has been defined and associated with `compute-node` data interfaces, it is not possible to unlock the compute nodes or make the system operational.

 	Provider networks are created by the admin user.